20 June 1917: Cpl Harold Albert Bolton MM

 After being attached to the 9th Bn CEF, Harold went to France in early 1916.
 Later that year he was temporarily hospitalised with tonsillitis and then diphtheria.

 For gallantry in action during the Arras offensive in April 1917, Harold was awarded the Military Medal (Gazette date 18 July 1917).
-Harold was killed in action by shellfire in the vicinity of Acheville-Arleux before receiving his MM.
+He was killed in action by shellfire in the vicinity of Acheville-Arleux before receiving his MM.

 The Military Medal was awarded posthumously on 25 September 1917.